 - National Insurance number card in case you want to get a job

-- NHS medical card this contains your NHS number and your current GP’s details, and will make it easier to register at the campus Medical Centre
+- NHS medical card: this contains your NHS number and your current GP’s details, and will make it easier to register at the campus Medical Centre

 - Driving licence if you have one

-Documents to access your room on campus
+Documents to access your room in Halls of Residence

-- Copy of your Tenancy Agreement
+- Copy of your Licence Agreement

-- Photo ID (to confirm your residency)
+- Photo ID to confirm your residency

-- One recent passport sized photograph of yourself to be kept on your records in your Hall.
+- One recent passport sized photograph of yourself to be kept on your records in your Hall

 Items for your Halls of Residence

-- Bathroom – towels, toiletries, toilet roll
+- Bathroom: towels, toiletries, toilet roll

 - Washing powder